tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 ensure that no conflicts occur (within the intended scope of use).
 For widespread experiments, temporary reservations are available.

 Note:
 : If an item is not marked as "Recommended", it does not necessarily mean that it is flawed; rather, it indicates that the item either has not been through the IETF consensus process, has limited applicability, or is intended only for specific use cases.

-The extensions added by {{!RFC8446}} are omitted from the above table;
-additionally, token_binding is omitted, since
+The extensions added by {{!I-D.ietf-tls-rfc8446bis}} are omitted from the above table; additionally, token_binding is omitted, since {{?RFC8472}}
-{{?I-D.ietf-tokbind-negotiation}} specifies the value of the "Recommended" column as for this extension.
+specifies the value of the "Recommended" column as for this extension.

-{{!RFC8446}} also uses the TLS ExtensionType Values registry originally created in {{?RFC4366}}.
-The following text is from [RFC8446] and is included here to ensure alignment between these specifications.
+{{!I-D.ietf-tls-rfc8446bis}} also uses the TLS ExtensionType Values registry originally created in {{?RFC4366}}.
+The following text is from {{!I-D.ietf-tls-rfc8446bis}} and is included here to ensure alignment between these specifications.

 -  IANA [SHALL update/has updated] this registry to include the "key_share", "pre_shared_key", "psk_key_exchange_modes",
    "early_data", "cookie", "supported_versions",
    "certificate_authorities", "oid_filters", "post_handshake_auth",
-   and "signature_algorithms_cert", extensions with the values defined in {{!RFC8446}} and the "Recommended" value of "Y".
+   and "signature_algorithms_cert", extensions with the values defined in {{!I-D.ietf-tls-rfc8446bis}} and the "Recommended" value of "Y".

 -  IANA [SHALL update/has updated] this registry to include a "TLS 1.3" column that lists the messages in which the extension may appear.
-This column [SHALL be/has been] initially populated from the table in Section 4.2 of {{!RFC8446}} with any extension not listed there marked as "-" to indicate that it is not used by TLS 1.3.
+This column [SHALL be/has been] initially populated from the table in Section 4.2 of {{!I-D.ietf-tls-rfc8446bis}} with any extension not listed there marked as "-" to indicate that it is not used by TLS 1.3.